UAW Local 4123 Bylaws

 Section 8.
 No member or alternate member of the election committee shall be eligible to run for any office in any election that the committee supervises.
-In the event that a person serving as a member or alternate member of the election committee seeks an office, she or he must resign the position on the election committee prior to accepting nomination for that office.
+In the event that a person serving as a member or alternate member of the election committee seeks an office, they must resign the position on the nomination for that office.

 Section 1.
 The next elections for Local Union Executive Officers, Head Stewards and Stewards, shall take place in May 2007 and every three (3) years thereafter.
 Installation shall take place at the next Executive Board, Joint Council, or Membership Meeting, following the election, except as otherwise authorized by the UAW International Executive Board.